Prerequisites:

 ix# ix mut gui --mesa_driver=radv

-And remove mesa_driver flag, for software 3D:
+And remove the mesa_driver flag for software 3D:

 ix# ix mut system --mesa_driver=-

-Add a browser to the realm gui:
+Add a browser to the gui realm:

 ix# ix mut gui bin/epiphany